solaris-games/solaris-command/docs/game-design-document.md

     * The Attacker **instantly moves** into the captured hex as part of the combat resolution.
     * *Note:* This movement happens *before* other units move in the current Tick.
 6.  **Regrouping:** Both units enter a `REGROUPING` cooldown.

+### Combat Operations
+The player can choose the method of attack, these are as follows:
+* **Standard Attack:** The normal attack type, both units engage in combat.
+* **Feint Attack:** Simulates a limited attack. **Suppresses 1 step from both sides**, useful for weaker units attacking stronger targets.
+* **Suppressive Fire:** Simulates using artillery without actually moving into the attack. **Suppresses 2 steps** from the opposing unit.
+    * This attack is available only if the unit has an **Artillery** specialist step.

 ### Collision Override (The "Interloper" Rule)
 Because Combat resolves before standard Movement, a "Crash" can occur if a third party tries to enter a hex being fought over.